My Favorite Carrot Cake Recipe

 - In a large bowl, whisk the brown sugar, granulated sugar, oil, eggs, applesauce, and vanilla together until combined and no brown sugar lumps remain.
 Set aside.
 In another large bowl, whisk the flour, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves together until combined.
 Pour the wet ingredients into the dry ingredients and, using a rubber spatula or wooden spoon, fold the ingredients together until just combined.
 Then, fold in the carrots and 1 cup of the toasted pecans.
 The rest of the pecans are used in step 6.

-- Pour/spoon the batter evenly into the two cake pans.
-Bake for 30-35 minutes or until a toothpick inserted into the centers comes out clean.
+- Pour/spoon the batter evenly into the cake pans.
+If using 3 cake pans, bake for 22-24 minutes.
+If using 2 cake pans, bake for for 30-35 minutes or until a toothpick inserted into the centers comes out clean.
 Allow the cakes to cool completely in the pans set on a wire rack.

 - Make the frosting: In a large bowl using a handheld or stand mixer fitted with a whisk or paddle attachment, beat the cream cheese and butter together on medium speed until smooth, about 2 minutes.
 Add the confectioners’ sugar and 2 Tablespoons of cream.
 Beat for 2 minutes.
 Add the vanilla and 1 more Tablespoon cream if needed to thin out.
 Beat on high for 2 full minutes.
 Taste the frosting and add a pinch of salt if it is too sweet.

-- Instead of applesauce, use 3/4 cup crushed pineapple.
+- Instead of applesauce, you can use 3/4 cup crushed pineapple.

 - Use brick-style cream cheese.
 Not cream cheese spread.

-If you'd like to add raisins or coconut, reduce the pecans (or leave them out) to 1/2 cup.
+If you'd like to add raisins or coconut, reduce the pecans to 1/2 cup or leave them out.
 Then, add 1 cup of raisins or shredded coconut.
 Or you can leave the cake plain without any add-ins.
 Stick to around 1 - 1.5 cups total add-ins.

 Did you make a recipe?